Skip to main content

 John Lawson was born in England on December 27, 1674.
 A naturalist, he arrived in Carolina in 1700, where he collected specimens of North American flora and fauna.
 Lawson sent these specimens, as well as information about the American Indian… Read More

 Roger Lawson was a resident of colonial Anson County.
-In an undated petition, he joined other Anson County residents in asking royal governor Arthur Dobbs to organize a patrol to defend against attacks by members of the Catawba, Cherokee, Seneca… Read More
+In an undated petition, he joined other Anson County residents in asking royal governor Arthur Dobbs to organize a patrol to defend against attacks by members of the Catawba, Cherokee,… Read More

 Maurice Wilson Laxton was born on March 15, 1896, in Lenoir, North Carolina.
 Laxton was an assistant superintendent of an oil mill for the Farmville Oil & Fertilizer Co., in Farmville, North Carolina, when he registered for the draft (World… Read More